tuberculosis-x-ray-1

-Pulmonary Tuberculosis (TB)
+Tuberculosis

-TB can also affect the nervous system , the lymphatic system, the circulatory system, the digestive system, bones , joints , skin, and others
+TB can also affect the Nervous System, the lymphatic system, the Circulatory System, the Digestive System, Bones, Joints, skin, and others.

-Some estimates state that 15 million + individuals currently have TB in the United States
+Some estimates state that 15 million + individuals currently have TB in the United States.
+Tuberculosis is seen more in the under-served, homeless, overcrowded and immunocompromised individuals.

-HIV patients reactivation is much more common
+– Patients with HIV find that reactivation is much more common.

 Symptoms